-As discussed in Note 1, the financial statements present only the State of Delaware Drinking Water Revolving Loan Fund and do not purport to, and do not, present fairly the financial position of the State of Delaware as of June 30, 2014 and 2013, and the changes in its financial position, or its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Delaware Drinking Water Revolving Loan Fund and do not purport to, and do not, present fairly the financial position of the State of Delaware as of June 30, 2015 and 2014, the changes in its financial position, or, where applicable, its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.